nicoaugereau/AlexaAWSLambdaJeedom/README.md

 Command examples:
 - Tell Alexa "Alexa open Devialet" (Devialet is the skill invocation name) and tell "turn on the light of the kitchen"
-- Or, tell "Alexa ask Devialet to turn on the light of the kitchen"
+- Or "Alexa ask Devialet to turn on the light of the kitchen"
 - "Alexa ask Devialet to open the shutter of the kitchen"
 - "Alexa ask Devialet to put the kitchen shutter at 40 %"